lujstn/mlx-websockets/README.md

 3. **WebSocket connection issues:**
    - Check if port 8765 is already in use
-   - Try a different port: `python mlx_streaming_server.py --port 8080`
+   - Try a different port: `mlx serve --port 8080`
+   - The background server automatically finds an available port if the default is in use

 ### Memory Management